ILLIXR/ILLIXR/CONTRIBUTING.md

             should be repeated.
         `Line D` should be safe to perform for the main feature branch now that we have replayed our commits on top of the updated feature branch.

+        >
+        Note: In the above example, the `git-rebase` is performed using the remote copy of the checkpointed branch.
+        We do this because `Line B` will not fast-forward or force update our local branches (with the same subversion number as a conflicting remote branch, if any).

         In the case of a conflict with updates to `master`, `Line A` should show updates to both the `master` branch _and_ the feature branch to be pushed in `Line D`.